The Transregional Academy was held from September 29 to October 7, 2018, in Singapore.

 Either way, regions and inter-city dynamics are themselves continually reconfigured by infrastructure.
 A significant contemporary example, is China’s Belt and Road initiative that promises to reconfigure the spaces of Eurasia and East Asia’s interactions with the rest of Asia, the wider Indian Ocean and beyond into Africa.
 What does this signify for Asia’s (and other) regions and for area studies?
 How might it be conceptualized through critical geopolitics and/or mobilities studies?

-The Academy aims to provide a forum for scholars in social sciences and humanities who are interested in discussing and exchanging on questions of material and immaterial infrastructures, regions and urbanization in past and present societies in diverse contexts.
+The Academy aimed to provide a forum for scholars in social sciences and humanities who are interested in discussing and exchanging on questions of material and immaterial infrastructures, regions and urbanization in past and present societies in diverse contexts.

 The Transregional Academy promotes intensive peer-to-peer debates and encourages new perspectives grown from debates in small discussion groups.
 Participants take an active part in contributing to the program’s structure and content.
 They present their individual research, co-design thematic discussion groups, and are involved in organizing the workshops.
 While most of the work is conducted in an intensive small-group atmosphere, the Transregional Academy also presents its work to the public through general lectures and open panel discussions.
 The Transregional Academy invites up to 21 doctoral and postdoctoral scholars from different countries and academic backgrounds to present and discuss their current research within an international and multi-disciplinary framework.
 The Academy is designed to support scholarly networks.

 The Transregional Academy is a format of the Forum Transregionale Studien and part of the strategic cooperation with the Max Weber Stiftung – Deutsche Geisteswissenschaftliche Institute im Ausland.
 It is supported by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF).

 The Berlin-based Forum Transregionale Studien is a research organization that promotes the internationalization of research in the humanities and social sciences.
 It is dedicated to a research agenda that systematically links disciplinary approaches and the expertise of area studies, by focusing on entanglements and interactions across national, cultural or regional borders.
 The Forum is supported by the Land of Berlin.